sfigg/commercialization-public/customize/desktop/customize-start-layout.md

 Tile sizes and positions may vary based on the device SKU, region, and the size of the Start layout.

-We advise using these tags when AFO Perpetual (Office 2016) is pre-installed to the device to avoid customer confusion.
-The new Office block of tiles is labeled **Office 365**, which is not the same as Office 2016.
+We advise using these tags when AFO Perpetual (Office 2016) is pre-installed to provide the best user experience for your customers.
+The new Office block of tiles is labeled **Office 365**, which is not the same as Office 2016, and could be confusing to users.

 ### Office Mobile